WayahHendra/tree-js-generator/CONTRIBUTING.md

 By contributing, you agree to adhere to this Code of Conduct.
 Your cooperation helps maintain a professional, safe, and collaborative environment.

-_This Code of Conduct is applicable to all contributors, maintainers, and participants in the tree-js-generator proprietary project._
+_This Code of Conduct is applicable to all contributors, maintainers, and participants in the tree-md-generator proprietary project._